-I’ve been a web designer and developer since 1996, starting with a website for Ramsey Library, University of North Carolina at Asheville, where I was a public services librarian responsible for the federal and state depository documents collections from 1988 to 2000, and established the library web site.
-In May, 2000, I moved to Reno, Nevada, where I served as Web Development Librarian until the end of June 2008.
+Thank you for visiting this website.
+I’ve been a web designer and developer since 1996, starting with a website for Ramsey Library, University of North Carolina at Asheville, where I was a public services librarian responsible for federal and state depository documents collections from 1988 to 2000, and established the library web site.
+In May, 2000, I moved to Reno, Nevada, where I served as Web Development Librarian at UNR’s Getchell Library through June 2008.
 I had the privilege of working on a lot of websites with many talented contributors.
-After I “retired,” I rediscovered the pleasures of working on my own projects, learned more about WordPress and open source tools (versus Microsoft enterprise applications), and I found myself happily engaged in web work again.
+When I retired—after 38 years as an academic librarian—I rediscovered the joy of working on my own projects, learned more about WordPress and open source tools (versus Microsoft enterprise applications), and found myself happily engaged in web work again.

-Many authors and eBook conversion services advocate creating Kindle books directly from Word or from a Word to HTML conversion.
+Although many authors and eBook conversion services advocate creating Kindle books directly from Word or from a Word to HTML conversion.
 I do not.
-It takes some background knowledge and discipline to resist going down that road.
-If you know HTML, and are willing to invest some time in the process for better results, this web site is for you.
-If you don’t have the patience for that approach, you may find yourself in need of someone who can convert your book for you.
-That might be me, or one of the many professional conversion services available.
+It takes some background knowledge and discipline to resist going down that road, but if you know HTML, and are willing to invest some time in the process, you’ll have more control over the final appearance and utility of the produced eBook.
+I hope you find some useful tips on this website.

 eBook production has changed rapidly with improvements in technology and continues to evolve, so what was standard practice one or two years ago may now be obsolete.
 Support of larger image sizes and the use of CSS3 are obvious examples of such changes.
 Pay close attention to the publication dates of articles and guidelines so that you’re working with the latest information.